dakodonnell/astrolio/README.md

 ### 1. Use this [repo](https://github.com/dakodonnell/astrolio) as a _template_ for an Astro project

+- Using the command line:
 ```bash
 # Initialize the project
 npm create astro@latest -- --template dakodonnell/astrolio
 ```
+- Or, simply clone as a template from Github

 ### 2. Add your content:
 Add your Portfolio/CV to the template.